OpenEvalProject/evals/manuscripts/elife-13141/v2/manuscript.md

 Finally, the bootstrap technique identified the most likely order of response differentiation to be M1 first (86%, all others regions each less than 5%, except for A2 which was 8%, right panel in Figure 2A), PMd second (58%), followed by S1 and A5 (similar ratio of 35%) and finally A2 (55%).

+Figure 5 provides an overview of the main results on how perturbation-related activity is transmitted across sensory and motor cortical regions, and how this spatiotemporal pattern of activity is altered by behavioral context.
+The top panel highlights perturbation responses when the monkey is not rewarded for responding to the mechanical load, termed the 'default response'.
+In this case, limb feedback is rapidly transmitted across the cortex with the greatest and earliest activity in S1 quickly followed by responses in adjacent cortical regions.
+The middle panel displays how the perturbation response changes between the Movie and Posture Tasks, termed 'task engagement'.
+In this case, the perturbation response increases immediately in A5 and then in motor cortical regions with minimal effect in primary somatosensory cortex.
+Finally, the bottom panel displays how perturbation responses are altered when they cue the generation of a goal-directed movement, termed 'target selection'.
+In this case, perturbation-responses first increase in M1, and then PMd, with minimal effect in sensory areas until 150 ms.

 ![Figure 5.](https://cdn.elifesciences.org/articles/13141/elife-13141-fig5-v2.jpg)

 **Figure 5.:** Default response (top panel), is represented by activity patterns in the Movie Task.
 Task engagement (middle panel), is represented by the differential signal between the Movie and Posture Tasks.
 Target selection (bottom panel), is represented by differential signal between the OUT and IN targets.
 Activity is plotted using a color map.
 In the default response, population response is capped at 70 sp/s.
-Differential signals are normalized to their maximum response in the Posture Task (au).DOI: http://dx.doi.org/10.7554/eLife.13141.010
+Differential signals are normalized to their maximum response in the Posture Task (au).

 ## Discussion